Hrabi80/real-time-project-management/README.md

 ```
 ### 3. configure your local environment variables

--configure your .env file ,(you can configure it based on env.example)
+- Configure your `.env` file (you can use `.env.example` as a reference).
--Ensure your MySQL or PostgreSQL server is running.
-Create a database  and the entities will be synchronized automatically if you have synchronize: true in your TypeORM configuration in file config/typeorm.config.ts.
+- Ensure your MySQL server is running.
+- Create a database, and the entities will be synchronized automatically if you have `synchronize: true` in your TypeORM configuration (located in `config/typeorm.config.ts`).

 ### 4. Run the project